open-mmlab/mmdetection3d/docs/en/getting_started.md

 Note:

-1. The git commit id will be written to the version number with step d, e.g. 0.6.0+2e7045c.
+1. The git commit id will be written to the version number with step 4, e.g. 0.6.0+2e7045c.
 The version will also be saved in trained models.
    It is recommended that you run step d each time you pull some updates from github.
 If C++/CUDA codes are modified, then this step is compulsory.

    > Important: Be sure to remove the `./build` folder if you reinstall mmdet with a different CUDA/PyTorch version.